letphil/free-js-course-1/README.md

       1. Front-end development: This involves creating the user interface and user experience of a website.
 Front-end developers use HTML, CSS, and JavaScript to build websites that are visually appealing and interactive.

       2. Back-end development: This involves building the server-side of a website.
-Back-end developers use programming languages such as Python, Ruby, and PHP to create the logic and functionality of a website.
+Back-end developers use programming languages such as Python, Node.js, and PHP to create the logic and functionality of a website.

       3. Full-stack development: This involves working on both the front-end and back-end of a website.
 Full-stack developers are proficient in both front-end and back-end technologies and can build a website from start to finish.